-Hobart in Tasmania is filled with scrumptious delights.
+Hobart in Tasmania is filled with scrumptious delights and of the many things to do in Hobart, discovering the city’s gourmet delights is high on the list.
 Sixth generation Tasmanian Mary McNeill grew up in Hobart and has lived and worked in Brisbane, Melbourne, Sydney, New York City and Cleveland, Ohio.
 An artist turned pastry chef (McNeill studied at the French Culinary Institute), she worked in restaurants and bakeries in USA, France and Australia before starting up Gourmania Food Tours in Hobart.

 What inspired you to form Gourmania?